sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 ```

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> Sigma supports a few other "modes" but they are used less-often.
 After the embed user has accessed a Sigma embed, their "mode" can't be changed later.
-When you create a user, they're assigned one of the three user types: internal, guest, and embedded (user-backed).
-In the event this happens, you can pass Sigma an email for the user as "user+{mode}.
+When you create a user (or an embed user logs in), they're assigned one of the three user types: internal, guest, and embedded (user-backed).
+In the event a user already exists in Sigma, you can alternately pass Sigma an email for the user as "user+{mode}".
 This will create an additional user in Sigma, but could also have license implications.
 Sigma support can assist you should user management issues occur.
 </aside>

 When an invalid mode is sent (for example sending "userback"), the embed page will show this message: